kh4nh12/coloration_detection/README.md

-# coloration_detection
-Water Hackathon - Team Neptune
+# Water Hackathon - Team Neptune

 In this color detection Python project, we are going to build an application through which you can automatically get the discoloration.